-John Auxier: Visionary and Founder of the Free Medical Clinic
+John Auxier – Founder of the Free Medical Clinic

-The next step was to find out if there were enough people who would be willing to be volunteers in organizing and setting up the new clinic and also volunteering in the clinic after it was established.
-First United Methodist Church hosted a meeting on July 19, 2008, to which potential volunteers were invited.
-Amazingly, more than 100 people (medical and non-medical volunteers) showed up, all showing their desire to help in the foundation of the clinic.
+The next step was to find out if there were enough people who would be willing to be volunteers in organizing and setting up the new clinic and keep it going each day.
+The First United Methodist Church hosted a meeting on July 19, 2008, to mobilize potential volunteers and more than 100 people (medical and non-medical volunteers) showed up!
+The next decision was where would the clinic see patients?

-The Free Medical Clinic of Oak Ridge opened on January 15, 2010, with service being provided all day on Fridays and mornings on Saturdays.
-Dr. Kim was the clinic’s first volunteer primary care provider.
-Service is now provided all day on Mondays through Thursdays, and the clinic has nearly 100 volunteers.
-John stepped down as President of the Board Clinic in September 2010 as he felt he had completed his mission.
+The Free Medical Clinic of Oak Ridge opened on January 15, 2010, with service being provided on Friday’s and Saturdays.
+Dr. Kim was the clinic’s first volunteer primary care provider and now an army of medical and non-medical volunteers support the FMC staff to thousands of medical appointments today.

 Join John and Mary Lou and the Free Medical Clinic family in this powerful compassionate vision and worthy mission by giving funds or volunteering so the low-income and uninsured at the Free Medical Clinic have no charge medical care they need.